 99% Isopropyl alcohol, on the other hand, works as an ideal solvent or cleaning agent for industries producing water-sensitive items.
 It also provides the lowest presence of adulterants and free from denaturants.
 The 99% isopropyl alcohol is being used by computer technicians, medical device manufacturers, printed circuit board manufacturers and soldering and rework technicians as they prefer immediate evaporation for work with such sensitive devices.

 In terms of cleaning your Banisher, an isopropyl alcohol with a ratio of 70% works better than a 99% isopropyl alcohol.

 There are many sources or outlets where you can buy Isopropyl/rubbing alcohol for cleaning your Banisher.
 You can find them either at pharmaceutical stores, supermarkets near you or even in online stores.

 But what if I can’t find any rubbing/isopropyl alcohol or it gets out of stock?
 Don’t fret!
 There are alternatives or substitutes for cleaning your Banisher.
-You may either use surgical spirit, denture tablets (Polident) or even just manually wash it in boiling water with salt (which is the old school method).
+You may either use surgical spirit or denture tablets (Polident).
+As a last resort, you can also manually wash it in lukewarm water with salt (which is the old school method).

 The surgical spirit is actually known to be a British equivalent of the rubbing alcohol.
 This contains both water and alcohol which is used for treating wounds or even cleaning surgical instruments.
 Surgical spirit is also known in the British as a methylated spirit containing small amounts of wintergreen and castor oil and is used medically for sterilizing.